WheezyE/Winelink/docs/README.md

  - [ ] Work with the Wine team to [figure out why VARA's CPU gauge isn't working](https://bugs.winehq.org/show_bug.cgi?id=50728).
  - [ ] Add more error-checking to the script.
  - [ ] Consider adding Winlink & VARA installers to winetricks to further streamline this installer (improve readability, make Winlink easier to install for other x86 winetricks users who are not aware of this project).
+ - [ ] Detect whether script is being run as sudo.
  - [x] Make a logo for the github page.
  - [x] Make the script's user-interface look better.
  - [x] Add an AHK script to click the "Ok" button after VARA is installed.